kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 kubectl debug -it -c debug-shell --image=debian target-pod -- bash
 ```

-It would be reasonable for Kubernetes to provide a default container name and
+Stdin and TTY default to true, and it would be reasonable for Kubernetes to
-image1, making the minimal possible debug command:
+provide a default container name and image, making the minimal possible debug
+command:

 ```
-kubectl debug -it target-pod
+kubectl debug target-pod
 ```

 This creates an interactive shell in a pod which can examine and signal all
 processes in the pod.
 It has access to the same network and IPC as processes in
 the pod.
-It can access the filesystem of other processes by `/proc/$PID/root`,
+It can access the filesystem of other processes by `/proc/$PID/root`.
+As is already the case with regular containers, Debug Containers can enter
-and enter aribitrary namespaces of another container via `nsenter` when
+arbitrary namespaces of another container via `nsenter` if run with
-necessary.
+`CAP_SYS_ADMIN`.

 *Please see the User Stories section for additional examples and Alternatives
 Considered for the considerable list of other solutions we considered.*